Bipolar disorder, (previously known as manic depression) is a mental health condition. It involves cycles of extreme low and high mood.

 Treatment for bipolar disorder

-- mood-stabilising medications such as lithium
+- mood-stabilising medications

 - self-help groups for emotional support and understanding.